1 - Setting up for the Bootstrap Installer

 • The management scripts provided by the installer in the cluster_utils directory should be run only by the user (OPERATOR_USER) having privileges to impersonate the EXECUTOR_USER.

-• If the value of the AUTOCREATE_PROTEGRITY_IT_USR parameter in the BDP.config file is set to No, then ensure that a service group containing a user for running the Protegrity services on all the nodes in the cluster already exists.
+• If the value of AUTOCREATE_PROTEGRITY_IT_USR is set to No, ensure a service group containing a user for running Protegrity services on all the cluster nodes already exists.

 • The table lists the ports required for the EMR cluster.